LAW 1506 - Property Law

 -Did the practical consequences of the outcome inform the judgment?
 If so, how?

 -Does the judgment reveal anything about the judge/s conception of the role of the Court?
 What about their values and politics?

 -Does the case reflect tensions that exist in the broader community?
 How will the decision affect government and the community?
 Will their be groups who benefit from the decision, and groups who will be disadvantaged?

 The mid-term assignment assesses knowledge from the property law and property perspectives components of the course.
 In the first part of the paper, students will be required to provide legal advice to a client in answer to a problem question.
 Following this, students will be asked to reflect on the broader social, ethical and political context of the problem.
 This part of the assessment will be assessed as a short-essay.

-The assignment will be distributed on Monday 15 August through the assignments panel in MyUni.
-The assignment is due at 2pm on Friday 16th September 2016.
+The assignment will be distributed on Monday 11 August through the assignments panel in MyUni.
+Every

 This is an individual piece of assessment and must not be written in collaboration with any other student.